Skip to Main Content

 Look at the Item Record

-When you do a search in an academic database, your results will look something like this.
-This is called the item record.
+When you do a search in an academic database, your results will look something like the image below: an item record.
 There are a lot of things to notice here, but the real question is -- is the article you've found scholarly?
 There are a couple of clues to help you find out.

 You'll see some of the elements of the beginning of a scholarly article in the record, including